saurabh47/Data-structures-and-algorithms/algorithms/Readme.md

 ### Advanced Algorithms (Problems from Algorithms: Design by Jon Kleinberg and Eva Tardos)

+### Stable Matching Problem

+The stable matching problem is a problem in combinatorial mathematics and computer science.
+It is a special case of the assignment problem.
+The problem is to find a stable matching between two equally sized sets of elements given an ordering of preferences for each element.
+A matching is a one-to-one mapping between the elements of the two sets.
+A matching is stable if no element prefers a partner in the matching to its current partner, and no element prefers its current partner to a partner in the matching.
+The stable matching problem is a special case of the stable marriage problem, which is a special case of the stable roommates problem.

 ### Competition Scheduling Problem (Chapter 4, exercise 6 )

 Your friend is working as a camp counselor, and he is in charge of organizing activities for a set of junior-high-school-age